imliuyzh/143BManager/README.md

 * Waitlist: A linked list of processes blocked and their requested amount on the resource r

 ## Running the Application
-This program will take an input file and display a number indicating the ID of the process will be running next.
-An example of such a file is provided below.
+This program will take an input file and display a number indicating the ID of the process will be running next in a file named ```output.txt```.
+An example of the input file is provided below.

 ### Steps
 1. Clone/download this repository to your local machine